moibit/core/README.md

 #### files.storageDetails(unit)

-Returns all the storage details of the particular account (you did init with) in specific Unit.
+Returns all the storage details of the particular account (you initialize with) in a specific Unit.

 - `unit` is a short hand notation of storage unit.
-It can be _B , KB , MB , GB , TB (case insensitive)_
+It can be _B,KB,MB,GB,TB(case insensitive)_

 ```js
 await files.storageDetails('mb');